 Scientists have known about the placebo effect for many decades and account for it in research often by using what are called placebo-controlled studies — i.e., studies where half the patients receive the drug under investigation, and the other half receive a placebo.
 Thus they can look at the difference in improvement between the two groups and conclude that any difference is likely due to the true effect of the drug.

-Begley’s Newsweek article not only may surprise you in its description of how strong the placebo effect is for antidepressants, but in its description of how such medications are approved by the FDA.
+Begley’s article may shock you in its description of how strong the placebo effect is for antidepressants.
+It also provides a surprising description of how such medications are approved by the FDA.
 She describes how the FDA, at present, does not have a mechanism by which trials with negative results (showing that a drug was ineffective) are accounted for in its pharmaceutical approval process.
-That means that a drug shown to be no better than placebo in six studies, but shown to be somewhat effective in two others, can be approved for widespread use.
+That means that a drug shown to be no better than placebo in six studies, but shown to be somewhat effective in two others, can be approved and marketed for widespread use.

 Read the article, and be an informed consumer!